ReconCell/smacha/README.md

 The `-v` argument tells SMACHA to print verbose processing output to the terminal.

-Further arguments and options may be explored by running `rosrun smacha smacha -h` or `rosrun smacha smacha --help`.
+Further arguments and options may be explored by running `rosrun smacha generate -h` or `rosrun smacha generate --help`.

 ## Testing
 Tests may be performed by running: